jundalisay/spblist/content/en/research/mohammad/quran/sura-007b.md

 69. Are you surprised that a reminder has come to you from your Lord, through a man from among you, to warn you?
 Remember how He made you successors after the people of Noah, and increased you greatly in stature.

-Remember Allah’s blessings, so that you may prosper.”
+Remember Enki’s blessings, so that you may prosper.”
 {{< /l >}}

 {{< r a="People" >}}
-70. Did you come to us to make us worship Allah alone, and abandon what our ancestors used to worship?
+70. Did you come to us to make us worship Enki alone, and abandon what our ancestors used to worship?
 Then bring us what you threaten us with, if you are truthful.
 {{< /r >}}

 {{< l a="Hud" >}}
 71. Condemnation and wrath have befallen you from your Lord.
-Are you arguing with me over names, which you and your ancestors invented, for which Allah sent down no authority?
+Are you arguing with me over names, which you and your ancestors invented, for which Enki sent down no authority?
 Just wait; I am waiting with you.”
 {{< /l >}}

 72. So We saved him and those with him, by mercy from Us, and We cut off the roots of those who rejected Our revelations and were not believers.